shashank22045/sonar/README.md

 This example runs against the *lts* version of SonarQube (currently SonarQube 8.9).

 ## Need further support?
-Contact me if you need help at tom@tomgregory.com.
+Contact me if you need help